News and Events

 3. Bring district-identified academically-gifted or academically highly gifted students together through cluster-grouping strategies to form classroom rosters.

-The Lowell Elementary School Spectrum Program will build heavily on the existing school-based Advanced Learning Opportunity (ALO) instructional framework and will add the WIC-R (Writing, Inquiry, Collaboration and Reading) methodology to accelerate and target student success in math and reading.
+The Lowell Elementary School Spectrum approach will build heavily on the existing school-based Advanced Learning Opportunity (ALO) instructional framework and will incorporate the research-driven and evidenced-based WIC-R (Writing, Inquiry, Collaboration and Reading) methodology to accelerate and target student learning in math and literacy.

 .
 Quickwrite Discussions / Intro to "Sociological Imagination"